astronomer/docs/learn/airflow-sql-data-quality.md

 Additionally, the SQLColumnCheckOperator:

-- allows you to specify a tolerance to the comparisons in the form of a fraction (0.1 = 10% tolerance).
+- Allows you to specify a tolerance to the comparisons in the form of a fraction (0.1 = 10% tolerance).
-- converts a returned `result` of `None` to 0 by default and still runs the check.
+- Converts a returned `result` of `None` to 0 by default and still runs the check.
 For example, if a column check for the `MY_COL` column is set to accept a minimum value of -10 or more but runs on an empty table, the check would still pass because the `None` result is treated as 0.
 You can toggle this behavior by setting `accept_none=False`, which will cause all checks returning `None` to fail.
 In previous versions of the provider, running a column check on an empty table always resulted in a failed check.
-- accepts an operator-level `partition_clause` parameter that allows you to run checks on a subset of your table.
+- Accepts an operator-level `partition_clause` parameter that allows you to run checks on a subset of your table.
 See the [partition_clause](#partition_clause) section for more information.

 ### SQLTableCheckOperator